top of page

-Your Perfect Student Teacher Introduction Email: Tips, Hacks & Example
+Your perfect Student Teacher introduction email: Tips, hacks & examples

 Whether you're starting your student teaching, clinical experience, or field placement, your introduction email to your cooperating teacher sets the tone for your semester.
-Think of it as your first digital high-five, make it positive, professional, and personal!
+Think of it as your first digital high five, make it positive, professional, and personal!
+In this post we are going to look at what you need to include in your student teacher into email plus a template with sentence starters that you can just plug and play and an example ready for your to review.

 Your email should be warm, respectful, and informative.
 Here are key elements to include: